 - Welding brush.
 Prepare your work surface better and remove slag created during certain welding processes with a durable welding brush.

-Tip: Each type of welding, from basic torch welding to MIG and flux core welding, are all different, and in some cases, the tools and supplies needed will vary.
-Use the checklist above only as a general reference for what you’ll need to get started.
+Each type of welding, from basic torch welding to MIG and flux core welding, are all different.
+In some cases, the tools and supplies needed will vary.
+Use the list above only as a general reference for what you’ll need to get started.

 Some welding styles like MIG welding and TIG welding require a shielding gas to be used while you’re working.
 Self-shielded flux core welding is really the only commonly used style that doesn’t require a shielding gas, which is what makes it ideal for working outdoors.